inocan-group/vue3-google-map/docs/advanced-usage/index.md

-# Accessing the Google API
+---
+sidebar: auto
+---
+# Advanced Usage

-The basic components that `vue3-google-maps` provides are fully reactive and will get you pretty far.
+The basic components that `vue3-google-map` provides are fully reactive and will get you pretty far.
 Should you need to access the Google Maps API, however, the `GoogleMaps` component exposes the following:

 - `ready`: A boolean indicating whether the API has been loaded and is ready for use.
 - `map`: The [Map](https://developers.google.com/maps/documentation/javascript/reference/map#Map) class instance.